awithy/Jiggler/readme.md

 Build
 -----
-To build and execute all unit tests.
+Build and execute all unit tests.

     PS> .\build

 Test
 ----
-To run all tests (includes end to end).
+Run all tests (includes end to end).

 	PS> .\build -t runalltests

 List all build tasks
 --------------------
-Get a list of the build tasks by running
+List of the build tasks.

     PS> .\build -t ?